JShollaj/AWS-Machine-Learning/AWS Power Hour.md

 - Process Numeric:

-  - Standard Scaler
+  - Standard Scaler (subtracting mean from each value and scaling to unit variance).

-  - Robust Scaler
+  - Robust Scaler (scaling in a way robust to outliers).

-  - MinMax Scaler
+  - MinMax Scaler (scaling each feature to a given range).

   - Max Absolute Scaler